Prateekgupta56/University-Management-Desktop-App/README.md

-# University-Management-Desktop-App
+# University-Management-Desktop-App 🎓
 1. Learning Objectives:

-Create a Java based GUI application.
+To create a Java based GUI application.

-Understand the concept of JFrame, Action listeners and many more.
+To understand the concept of JFrame, Action listeners and many more.
 Implement Graphics, and OOPs concepts.

 2. Understanding the University Management Application: